andres-fr/human-renderer/README.md

 ### run all tests:

 ```
+# with coverage:
+python ci_scripts/utest_with_coverage.py -n humanrenderer -p 99.9
+# without coverage:
 python -m unittest discover -s utest -t . -p "*_test.py" -v
 ```

 ### Bump version:

-After a satisfactory commit do:
+Regular work is performed on the `dev` branch.
+After a milestone commit, merge into `master` and tag it before pushing with:

 ```
 bump2version {major | minor | patch}
 ```

-And then a push will automatically trigger the tag release.
+And then a push will automatically trigger the tagged release.

 ### Build package: